 The body is able to digest meat protein very easily, digesting around 94%.
 This is similar to eggs, milk and fish and much higher than protein in plant foods such as beans.
 Meat will generally leave the stomach within 2-3 hours and be fully digested in 4-6 hours.
 The human digestive tract is well designed to digest meat and absorb its wide range of essential nutrients such as iron, zinc and vitamin B12.

-You shouldn't re-freeze meat if it was previously cooked and thawed.
-If, however, the meat was frozen raw, thawed, cooked and then re-frozen, that is fine.
-This is true for any food, not just meat.
+You shouldn't re-freeze meat if it was previously cooked, frozen and thawed.
+If, however, the meat was frozen raw, thawed, cooked and then re-frozen, that is fine if used within 2 months.
 You should also ensure you re-heat food until it is piping hot.

 All New Zealand beef and lamb sold by New Zealand retailers comes from animals raised on pasture.
 The New Zealand Beef and Lamb Quality Mark is your guarantee.

-The latest Ministry of Health recommendations suggest women can eat up to 100g liver once a week during pregnancy.
-If using liver in paté form, it should be well-cooked and heated to over 70°C before before eating, which in practical terms, excludes shop-bought products.
+The Ministry of Health recommendations suggest women can eat up to 100g liver once a week during pregnancy.
+If using liver in paté form, it should be well-cooked and heated to over 75°C before before eating, which in practical terms, excludes shop-bought products.